 MPC has an effective internal control policy in relation to its financial management.
 The Council has an independent Internal Auditor who reports on the adequacy of all aspects of its system of internal control and who makes a written report to the Council.
-No internal control issues have been identified by the Internal Auditor for 2020/21/22.
-The latest report from the Council's External Auditors (for 2019/202020/21) was unqualified.
+No internal control issues have been identified by the Internal Auditor for 2024/22/23.
+The latest report from the Council's External Auditors (for 2020/21/22) was unqualified.

 In terms of ensuring value for money in relation to contracts for works, MPC seeks prices in line with the requirements of its Financial Regulations.
-Substantial savings have been made from 2020 onwards by the award of a new Greenspace Management Contract, and the appointment of a Maintenance Officer in 2016 has led to substantial savings in contractor costs.
+Substantial savings have been made from-2020 onwards by the award of a new Greenspace

+Management-Contract, and since the appointment of a Maintenance Officer in 2016.